softbrix/vemdalen_index/Readme.md

 new instance of the object.
 The instance creation will take a namespace and connection configuration as arguments.

+You can supply your own redis client by setting the client config parameter.

-Then you can use the put, get and search methods to modify the index.
+After the index instance has been created you can use the put, get and search methods to modify the index.

+## Configuration
+- client: Set this value if you want to use your own redisClient
+- host (localhost): If client not set, then a new client will connect to this host
+- port (6379): If client not set, then a new client will connect to this port
+- namespace (): This will be the prefix for the indexed items in the redis data store
+- indexType ('strings'): The type if the values to store in the index
+  - strings: List of string on a single key
+  - string: One string value per key, a set will replace the current value
+  - object: One object value per key, the object must be a single level hierarchy

 ## Method description
 - clear(): This method will clear all keys and values in the index.